Transparent Shape from a Single View Polarization Image: Experiments

 \subsection{Comparisons to Baselines}

-We employ two physics-based SfP methods, Miyazaki et al.\cite{miyazaki2003polarization}, Mahmoud et al.\cite{mahmoud2012direct}, and three learning-based methods, DeepSfP\cite{ba2020deep}, Kondo et al.\cite{kondo2020accurate}, SfP in the Wild(SPW)\cite{lei2021shape}, as the baselines of our method.
-Where the learning-based methods' codes are not publicly accessible, we implemented the three models and retrained them on our TransSfP dataset.
+In this paper, we aim to recover the transparent surface normals from polarization images in a single view.
+Hence, we employ two physics-based SfP methods, Miyazaki et al.\cite{miyazaki2003polarization}, Mahmoud et al.\cite{mahmoud2012direct}, and three learning-based SfP methods, DeepSfP\cite{ba2020deep}, Kondo et al.\cite{kondo2020accurate}, SfP in the Wild(SPW)\cite{lei2022shape} as the SfP baselines of our method.
+In addition, ClearGrasp\cite{sajjan2020clear}, whose normal prediction module can estimate the normals of transparent shapes using a single RGB image, is also employed as one of the baselines.
+We retained the learning based-SfP methods on our dataset.
+For the ClearGrasp, we performed fine-tuning on our dataset for the model pre-trained on the ClearGrasp dataset.
 Mahmoud's method needs to provide albedo and light source direction, we assume the albedo is uniform of 1, and the light source direction is estimated using the method proposed by Smith et al.\cite{smith2018height}.

-{Fig.\ref{fig:baselines}} is a visual display of the comparison with baselines, {Table \ref{tab:baselines}} lists the quantitative results of the comparison.
-Our method achieves the best performance on all objects in the test set, and our MAE is reduced by 2.3° compared to DeepSfP, the method closest to ours, especially for hemispherical objects.
-It can be seen from {Fig.\ref{fig:baselines}} that the normal estimations of DeepSfP are too smooth and lose detailed information, especially the estimations of hemispherical objects basically have the same direction, which is the reason why the Accuracy $\it 22.5^\circ$ and Accuracy $\it 30^\circ$ of DeepSfP in {Table \ref{tab:architectures}} are closer to ours than Accuracy $\it 11.25^\circ$.
+{Fig.\ref{fig:baselines}} lists the visual results of the comparison with baselines, {Table \ref{tab:baselines}} lists the quantitative results of the comparison.
+Our method achieves the best performance on all objects in the test set.
+A notable result is the comparison between ClearGrasp and other learning-based SfP methods.
+Though ClearGrasp uses large-scale synthesized RGB images for pretraining, its performance is still worse than any other learning method using polarization information, which illustrates the advantages of polarization sensor over regular RGB sensor.